da-wen/dic-service-benchmark-bundle/README.md

 ## Usage

-Check out where you phpunit is installed and run:
+Check out where you phpunit is installed and run *(hint: disable coverage for this test)*:

 ```shell
     bin/phpunit -c app vendor/dawen/dic-service-benchmark-bundle/Dawen/Bundle/DicServiceBenchmarkBundle/Tests/DicServiceBenchmarkTest.php